lafu9989/csci2275final/README.md

     ./run.sh

 You can change the input CSV file by changing "testinputtree.csv" in the shell file to the name of the file you want to input.
+You can also run the program without inputting any file and build the tree manually.

 If you have trouble running the shell file, you should also be able to manually type in these commands to the terminal to compile and run the program.
 Make sure you are in the directory that the program files are stored in.